-- Medically required services of physicians and surgeons.
+- Medically required services of physicians and midwives.

 - Dental or oral surgery if medically required (must be done in a hospital).

 - Diagnostic services (including x-rays and/or laboratory services) when ordered by a registered physician or supplementary healthcare worker such as a midwife, podiatrist or surgeon.

 The Medical Service Plan (MSP) does not offer coverage for:

-- Any services that are not considered medically necessary.
+- Any services that are not considered medically necessary (e.g. cosmetic surgery).

-- Routine dental services (e.g. cleanings, fillings, extractions and exams).
+- Routine and restorative dental services (e.g. cleanings, fillings, extractions and exams).

 - Physical examinations if not medically necessary (e.g. tests for driving a vehicle, life insurance, immigration, etc.).

 - Routine eye examinations for patients aged 19-64.